 Ugo Pagallo

-Professor of Law at University of Turin
+Professor at Department of Law, University of Turin

 Veronica Paternolli